Kagodo707/Equatorial-Power-Operations-Dashboard/README.md

 ## Browser Support

-This dashboard works in all modern browsers including:
+This dashboard works in all modern browsers, including:
 - Chrome (recommended)
 - Firefox
 - Safari